GaLaXy102/xapi-toolkit/Developers-Guide.md

 ### Maintaining the Application

 So you have found a Bug or want to do some routine maintenance.
-You probably can navigate to the required code by searching the Logs for details (mind the exception markers aka "Tracing Codes").
+You can probably navigate to the required code by searching the Logs for details (mind the exception markers aka "Tracing Codes").

 1. Isolate the erroneous Class
-   Find exactly the Point in the Application where something goes wrong by examining logs and Data Flows (you would begin with the Controllers, then Services and Connectors and finally the Entities).
+   Find exactly the point in the Application where something goes wrong by examining logs and Data Flows (you would begin with the Controllers, then Services and Connectors and finally the Entities).
    By using semantic package and class names, you should be just fine to navigate as you think.
 2. Fix whatever needs fixing
    Be as precise as possible when changing the Source Code and **comment your changes**, especially what did go wrong and -if you know- why.